barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 never touch it again, it's a lot easier to put up with a mechanic you don't like, and enjoy the game despite any issues.

-In my [glo:coc] game, we play a one-shot after each major story arc, and there are always systems we want to try, so this works out nicely for us.
+In my Call of Cthulhu game, we play a one-shot after each major story arc, and there are always systems we want to try, so this works out nicely for us.